cluzze/EquationSolver/README.md

 # EquationSolver
-Hi thanks for trying out my quadratic equation solver run this program with coefficients of the equation as arguments you can use floating point numbers with dot or comma "equation.h\" header provides you with solve_equation() function, which will return Roots struct Roots.n is the number of roots, Roots.x and Roots.y are roots value, Roots.x > Roots.y If equation has only one root, it will be stored in Roots.x
+Program for solving square or linear equation takes 3 arguments - 3 parameters of equation from standart input or file you can enable DEBUG mode, uncommenting line #define DEBUG in this mode program will run tests stored in Tests/tests.txt and compare results with content in Tests/expect.txt